Steelstone3/Up-To-Speed/language_understanding/paradigms/asynchronous_programming.md

 Asynchronous programming is a means of providing non-blocking code-execution to the main program thread.

-The best types of usecases for asynchronous programming is when waiting on an external source to the program such as a database, website server and so on.
+The best types of use-cases for asynchronous programming is when waiting on an external source to the program such as a database, website server and so on.

 ## How It Works

 Running code provides the CPU something known as a task queue.
-In synchronous programming this queue (stored cache) is ran in order when resource becomes avaliable in the CPU.
+In synchronous programming this queue (stored cache) is ran in order when resource becomes available in the CPU.

-Asynchronous programming allows for a task to sit outside of the queue and performs polling on the CPU to when resource becomes avaliable in the CPU where it can slot in to execute in a non-blocking way.
-Therefore asynchronous execution is performed in a synchronous execution when resource is avaliable.
+Asynchronous programming allows for a task to sit outside of the queue and performs polling on the CPU to when resource becomes available in the CPU where it can slot in to execute in a non-blocking way.
+Therefore asynchronous execution is performed in a synchronous execution when resource is available.
 As developers therefore the consideration is the performance overhead of asynchronous programming and whether it is required.

-Importantly UI libraries are typically ran on a UI thread therefore don't require non-blocking programming practises (asynchronous).
+Importantly UI libraries are typically ran on a UI thread therefore don't require non-blocking programming practices (asynchronous).

 ### Promises